AlinaLokkinen/recipeseeker/README.md

 - **Browse Recipes:** Search and view recipes fetched from an external API.
 - **Detailed View:** See recipe name, category, image, ingredients, and instructions.
 - **Video Instructions:** If available, watch cooking instructions on YouTube.
 - **Random recipes:** Have the app choose a recipe for you, based on your choice of category.
-(COMING)
 - **Responsive UI:** Styled with Tailwind CSS for a modern look.